container-storage-interface/spec/spec.md

 This operation MUST be idempotent.
 If a volume corresponding to the specified volume ID is already larger than or equal to the target capacity of the expansion request, the plugin SHOULD reply 0 OK.

 This call MAY be made by the CO during any time in the lifecycle of the volume after creation but an SP may not permit controller expansion of volumes which are controller published or available on a node.
-In which case - the plugin may return gRPC error code `FAILED_PRECONDITION` (Volume in use) and CO SHOULD ensure that volume is not published and retry with exponential backoff.
+In which case - the plugin may return gRPC error code `FAILED_PRECONDITION` (Volume in use) and CO SHOULD ensure that volume is not published before retrying with exponential backoff.

 If plugin has `EXPAND_VOLUME` node capability, then `NodeExpandVolume` MUST be called after successful `ControllerExpandVolume` and `node_expansion_required` in `ControllerExpandVolumeResponse` is `true`.